 The application takes approximately 10 to 15 minutes to complete if you prepare your answers in advance.

-Our guidance document outlines on-boarding questions and criteria, and lists the various types of information needed for your application.
-This includes:
+The CCS application process document below outlines onboarding questions and criteria, and lists the various types of information needed for your application.

 The person within your business coordinating the application process (the Administrator) will receive a confirmation email once the application has been submitted and is notified whether the application has been approved or declined.

 This person will also become the initial primary business contact for agencies.
-If you wish to change the primary business contact for your business, please email the professional services portfolio team.
+If you wish to change the primary business contact for your business, email us.

-If you are appointed to the panel, we will also request additional information from you to support our interim solution (for example, region of service delivery, and pricing information).
+If you are appointed to the panel, we will also request additional information from you to complete your profile (for example, company information, sector experience, location and regional presence).

 It is up to each agency to determine the secondary procurement process that it will follow in relation to each project and in accordance with its internal procurement policies.